unesco/open-sciences/.gitlab/README.md

-# GitLab CI/CD Setup for openscience-tools
+# GitLab CI/CD Setup for openscience_tools

 ## Overview

-This directory contains the GitLab CI/CD configuration for building and publishing the `openscience-tools` package to the GitLab Package Registry.
+This directory contains the GitLab CI/CD configuration for building and publishing the `openscience_tools` package to the GitLab Package Registry.

 ## Pipeline Stages